jordishore/Discord-Odesli-Bot/README.md

 ## Usage
  1. Start the bot by running `bot.py` in your terminal
- 2. Invoke the bot using `/sl` followed by the url of the song you wish to share.Please see below for a full list of support streaming platforms
+ 2. Invoke the bot using `/sl` followed by the url of the song you wish to share.
+Please see below for a full list of support streaming platforms
  3. The bot will then reply with a song.link url for your song.
 ### Example:
 - User sends: /sl https://tidal.com/browse/track/87166293